-The positions we are regularly asked to fill are typically fixed term contracts or permanent roles.
-The contract roles can vary in length from a few months to a year or more depending on project requirements.
+The positions we are regularly asked to fill are typically fixed-term contracts or permanent roles.
+The contract roles can vary from a few months to a year or more, depending on project requirements.
 In our experience, Oracle Consultants are happy to extend their work in the UAE.

-Take-home salaries for permanent European workers tend to be higher than in the UK, mainly due to the exemption of income tax.
-Salaries and day-rates can vary depending on your nationality.
-Most contracts in the UAE include the expenses, but this can vary from client to client.
+Take-home salaries for permanent European workers tend to be higher than in the UK, mainly due to income tax exemption.
+Salaries and day rates can vary depending on your nationality.
+Most contracts in the UAE include expenses, which can vary from client to client.

-- When attending a meeting, the attire is suits for both men and women, although some business men wear traditional robes instead.
+- When attending a meeting, the attire is suited for both men and women, although some businessmen wear traditional robes instead.

-- Arabic speakers and residents have an advantage when trying to fill a job role, as companies prefer individuals who understand the working culture.
+- Arabic speakers and residents have an advantage when filling a job role, as companies prefer individuals who understand the working culture.

 - Business cards with details in both Arabic and English are recommended, as it will open more doors.

 There is no income tax for Oracle consultants in the UAE.
-However, it is recommended to research whether you are required to pay taxes in your country of origin as some countries require to report taxes on your worldwide income.
+However, it is recommended to research whether you are required to pay taxes in your country of origin, as some countries require you to report taxes on your worldwide income.

 The working days are Sunday to Thursday, being Friday the main day of rest.
-Working hours are usually between 8am and 6pm depending on the company.
-During Ramadan – a 30 day religious holiday – the working pattern reduces to 6 hours a day.
+Working hours are usually between 8 am and 6 pm, depending on the company.
+During Ramadan – a 30-day religious holiday – the working pattern reduces to 6 hours daily.

 Visas and work permits

-Visas are usually arranged by the employers or the recruitment agency via visa partners.
-Visas are relevant to a particular job, therefore if you are changing jobs, you will be required to apply for a new visa.
+Visas are usually arranged by employers or recruitment agencies via visa partners.
+Visas are relevant to a particular job.
+Therefore, if you are changing jobs, you will be required to apply for a new visa.

 Languages and population

-Emiratis represent only 10% of the population of the country, the rest are foreigners mainly from various Asian countries and Europe.
+Emiratis represent only 10% of the country’s population, and the rest are foreigners from various Asian countries and Europe.

-Both Abu Dhabi and Dubai are very cosmopolitan cities, where English is widely spoken.
-Persian, Hindi and Urdu are also very popular languages due to the high diversity in population.
+Abu Dhabi and Dubai are very cosmopolitan cities where English is widely spoken.
+Persian, Hindi and Urdu are also very popular languages due to the high diversity in the population.

-We recommend however to learn a few words in Arabic, the local language.
+We recommend learning a few words in Arabic, the local language.

 The local currency is the United Arab Emirate Dhiram, commonly abbreviated as AED, Dhs or DH.